-As a student with low vision and chronic illness, my college experience has been very unique.
-I have learned to rely a lot on technology for my success, and having a desktop computer in my apartment has helped me be able to balance everything.
+People often debate whether to bring a desktop or a laptop computer to college, and I decided to bring both.
+I have a chronic illness and disability, which means that accessibility and digital materials are incredibly important for me, and having both a desktop and laptop computer has helped me tremendously.
 Here are ten of the reasons I bought a desktop computer for college, and how it has helped me often.
 Please note that my computer runs Windows 10 with these accessibility settings enabled.

 A little less than half of the classes I have taken in college have been virtual.
 This is due to several factors- my chronic illness, low vision, and some classes being exclusively offered online.
 It helps to have a dedicated place where I can work on my courses.
 Read more about why I take virtual classes here.

-For the most part, I do not handwrite assignments, as I have dysgraphia, which is the inability to write coherently as a result of an organic condition, such as low vision or a brain issue.
+For the most part, I do not handwrite assignments, as I have dysgraphia, which is a learning disability that affects handwriting and is often correlated with vision impairments (read more about dysgraphia here).
 I also run this blog, and frequently spend hours at the computer typing up posts.
 It feels much more natural to type for long periods of time on my desktop keyboard.

 Synchronizes with laptop